dev-academy-phase4/cs/week2/mvc-basics.md

 2. Watch _Creating and Configuring Models_ and _The Power of Visual Studio_ in [https://mva.microsoft.com/en-US/training-courses/introduction-to-aspnet-mvc-8322](Introduction to ASP.NET MVC).

-  * This video mentions Entity Framework "code first".
+  * This video mentions Entity Framework Code First.
 These concepts will be covered in much more depth in a later video, but for now, don't worry too much about the different ways to use EF, of which, code first is one.
 As you can tell, there is a relationship between your models and EF.
 That's all you really need to know at this point.
   * The video on VS mentions Zen Coding.
 This approach to HTML development is now called Emmet.

 3. Watch _Customizing Controllers_ in [https://mva.microsoft.com/en-US/training-courses/introduction-to-aspnet-mvc-8322](Introduction to ASP.NET MVC).